Pacific-salmon-assess/yukon-imeg-model/README.md

 - `02_models`: Contains Stan model file and script to fit model to data.
 - `03_outputs`: Contains posterior samples from model fit as well as csv of run-reconstruction estimates of escapement , harvest and harvest rate by stock ('rr-table-2022.csv')
 - `04_summary`: Contains a Rmd file (`Model-summary-document.Rmd`) that can be used to summarize outputs from model.
 Just open and click 'Knit' button.
 Also generates stand alone figures and outputs a `.csv` of run-reconstruction estimates that is saved to `03_outputs` folder

+## Updating data and refitting model
+To update data add addition years in `01_inputs/2022-updates-to-data.R', save as a new R script (e.g., `2023-updates-to-data.R` and save updated .rds file.
+Then to fit model to updated data run `Run-integrated-model.R` in the `02_models` subfolder, also saving outputs as new year stamped .rds file.
+Lastly, to summarize outputs of model knit `Model-summary-document.Rmd` in the `04_summary` subfolder.